sambhavsaxena/prodman/README.md

 # Prodman
 An underrated nodejs based app deployment platform.
+Run in headless mode on your local.

 ### Tech behind
 - NodeJS